LuBernal/Novartis-Datathon-6th-Edition/README.md

 ## 🏅 Achievements

 Our dedicated work and collaborative spirit earned us a commendable position among the top 20 teams in a global competition featuring 53 teams.
-This accomplishment speaks volumes about our commitment to excellence and proficiency
+This accomplishment speaks volumes about our commitment to excellence and proficiency in the realm of data science.

+Feel free to explore our repository, delve into the intricacies of our approach, and witness firsthand the culmination of our efforts during the Novartis Datathon 6th Edition.